mlflow/mlflow/docs/source/tracking/index.rst

         mlflow.log_metric("val_loss", val_loss)

 Alternatively, `Auto-logging <autolog.html>`_ offers the ultra-quick setup for starting MLflow tracking.
 This powerful feature allows you to log metrics, parameters, and models without the need for explicit log statements - all you need to do is call :py:func:`mlflow.autolog` before your training code.
+Auto-logging supports popular libraries such as :ref:`Scikit-learn <autolog-sklearn>`, :ref:`XGBoost <autolog-xgboost>`, :ref:`PyTorch <autolog-pytorch>`, :ref:`Keras <autolog-keras>`, :ref:`Spark <autolog-spark>`, and more.
+See :ref:`Automatic Logging Documentation <automatic-logging>` for supported libraries and how to use auto-logging APIs with each of them.

 .. code-block:: python